spikeydragoon/Cross-Ark-Chat/README.md

 * `Password`: is the Admin password on the Ark Server.
 This should not contain spaces or special characters as it will cause the program to not work properly.

+* `ServerChannelId`: is the discord channel id that the server should send messages to if SendServerChatToOwnChannel is enabled.

 For Non Discord Version of settings.
 * `ShowAdminCommands` tells the bot to either show or hide admin commands. `true` is to show commands and `false` is to hide them.
 * `ShowTribeLogsInChat` tells the bot to either show or hide tribe logs in chat. `true` is to show tribe logs in chat `false is to hide them.
 This only matters if you have show Tribe logs in Rcon enabled in your Ark Server Settings.
 This settings is mostly for people that wanted to have tribe logs in rcon however dont want it showing up in the bot.